grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 ### Create alert from any panel

-You can create an alert from any panel type.
-That means you will be able to reuse the queries in this panel and create a new alert based on them.
+Create alerts from any panel type.
+This means you can reuse the queries in the panel and create alerts based on them.

-1. Navigate to your desired dashboard in the **Dashboards** section.
+1. Navigate to a dashboard in the **Dashboards** section.
 2. In the top right corner of the panel, click on the three dots (ellipses).
 3. From the dropdown menu, select **More...** and then choose **Create alert**.